-This document provides a model and framework to use the SHAKEN framework and extend it to provide both a model that can support both the security of traditional CNAM and eCNAM calling name strings transported in SIP as well as both the transport and security of RCD in an extensible way to support current and future needs and applications that want to pass identity and other information related to the calling party to the called party.
+This document provides a model and framework to use SHAKEN and extend it to provide

+a model that can support the security of calling name strings transported in SIP, as well as

+the transport and the security of RCD

+Both RCD and eCNAM can support current and future needs and applications that want to pass identity and other information related to the calling party to the called party.

 IETF has defined the "rcd" PASSporT extension in [draft-ietf-stir-passport-rcd] which defines the base STIR PASSporT claim "rcd".
 This claim includes an extensible JSON object that has two specified key values.
-A "nam" claim for validation of a CNAM string as well as a "jcd" key value which is defined to support the jCard, the JSON format or vCard defined in [RFC7095] which is itself an extensible JSON object for the transport of personal identifiable types of information.
+A "nam" claim for validation of a name string as well as a "jcd" key value which is defined to support the jCard, the JSON format or vCard defined in [RFC7095] which is itself an extensible JSON object for the transport of personal identifiable types of information.

-Using the "rcd" PASSporT extension, and specifically the "rcd" claim, the following sections of this document will detail the use of "rcd" claim depending on the call model either independently or as part of the "shaken" PASSporT to validate CNAM and RCD data to the calling party.
+Using the "rcd" PASSporT extension, and specifically the "rcd" claim, the following sections of this document will detail the use of "rcd" claim depending on the call model either independently or as part of the "shaken" PASSporT to validate the data to the called party.